ledlaux/pikoPD/README.md

-This is a test branch for the **HC-SR04** distance sensor reading and processing with PD.
+This is a test branch for the **HC-SR04** distance sensor reading and processing with pikoPD.
 Since I do not own this device, the code is theoretical and requires hardware testing.
 I do not guarantee that it will work.